andreashandel/IDEMAbook/docs/index.md

 The learning objectives for this chapter are:

 * Understand the central mechanisms and drivers of ID-evolution
-* Understand the role of evolution in emerging infectious diseases
 * Be able to assess how different control strategies can affect ID-evolution

 ##Introduction
 Evolution is based on the generation of diversity, usually genetic diversity through mutations and the subsequent increase or decrease in certain genetic variants through selection or random drift.
 Microorganisms, especially viruses, tend to undergo rapid evolutionary change.
 High mutation rates and large population sizes provide many opportunities for the generation of genotypic and phenotypic diversity.
 Short generation times and fluctuations in population size (e.g., through transmission bottlenecks) allow selection to quickly act on this diversity, amplifying those mutants that have a fitness advantage and eliminating those with low fitness.
 These features of microbial populations often lead to rapid evolutionary changes.
 Such evolutionary change can become a public health problem.

-##Emergence and Evolution
-For infectious diseases, you will often hear the term _emergence_ as in _Emerging Infectious Diseases_.
-This means the ID is in some way new to a population, either never seen in a particular host before (e.g., SARS emergence in 2003 in humans) or a disease that emerges in a new location.
-The pathogen can either be an entirely new type (e.g., SARS, MERS) or a variant of an existing one (e.g., a new strain of influenza or norovirus, or a drug-resistant form of a bacteria).
-Emergence describes the observed phenomenon.
-Almost always in such cases, some evolution occurs.
-For instance, a pathogen that is already in the human population evolves drug resistance.
-Or a new pathogen is introduced into the human population and then undergoes evolution to adapt to the new host.
-While one could define emergence as the phenomenon and evolution as the mechanism, in practice, you will often find these terms used interchangeably, and the exact meaning will depend on how the author defines it.
-In this chapter, we will discuss both the mechanisms of evolution and how they can lead to the emergence of new pathogens.
-The ability to understand and predict the emergence of new IDs is, of course, of vital importance, recent references providing additional information are [@brett17; @dibble16].

-##Ecological drivers of evolution and emergence
-Many external, ecological factors affect ID dynamics.
-Weather, climate, vegetation, the abundance and density of hosts and other species, nutritional status, and general living conditions are all important factors influencing human and animal ID.
-This is true both for short-term dynamics (e.g., weather patterns can affect disease incidence) as well as for the long-term evolutionary dynamics.
-The emergence of many new viral pathogens among humans (e.g., HIV, SARS, MERS) is likely caused by the closer contact humans have with the animals who are the main hosts of those diseases.
-Transmission in these situations of close human-animal contact is often called spillover.
-Similarly, as discussed in the previous chapter, measles and other diseases were only able to emerge and establish themselves among humans once human populations became large enough.
-As global warming will affect climate and as people become more affluent and urbanized, we can expect further changes in ID dynamics and evolution over the next decades - though predicting what changes exactly will occur, and which diseases might increase and decrease in importance is very difficult [@altizer13].

 ##Evolution and Immune Escape